sh-ikeda/bsllmner/bsllmner/prompt/prompt.md

 Note that some samples are cells differentiated from a stem cell line.
 In this case, the stem cell line name is mentioned in the metadata, but the sample is not the cell line itself.
 Therefore, the output must be {"cell_line": "None"} .

 Are you ready?

+# 11
+user
+A cell line is a group of cells that are genetically identical and have been cultured in a laboratory setting.
+For example, HeLa, Jurkat, HEK293, etc. are names of commonly used cell lines.

+I will input json formatted metadata of a sample for a biological experiment.
+If the sample is considered to be a cell line, extract the cell line name from the input data.

+Your output must be in JSON format, like {"cell_line": "NAME"} .
+"NAME" is just a placeholder.
+Replace it with a string you have extracted.

+If the input sample data is not of a cell line, you should not extract any text from the input and your output must be like {"cell_line": "None"} .

+Note that some samples are cells differentiated from a stem cell line.
+In this case, the stem cell line name is mentioned in the metadata, but the sample is not the cell line itself.
+Therefore, the output must be {"cell_line": "None"} .
+Of course, if the sample is considered to be the stem cell line itself, extract the stem cell line name and include it in your output.

+Are you ready?